When spring showers arrive, it is the perfect time to harness kids’ natural curiosity about the weather with weather science experiments!

 What makes thunder?
 Why does it rain?
 How are clouds formed?
 How do meteorologists determine if it’s going to be rainy or sunny?

-Answer all these questions and more with weather experiments for kids!
 These weather science experiments for kids will teach kids about weather, weather patterns, clouds, and more with these super-fun, hands-on weather activities!

 What are Weather Experiments for Kids?